 Aeon Supplier Code of Conduct (CoC)

-Aeon promises safety and security to our customers.
-To that end, we believe that we should fulfill our social responsibilities in the manufacturing process as well, and in 2003 we established Aeon own Code of Conduct for Aeon Aeon Supplier Code of Conduct).
-Aeon Supplier Code of Conduct is a supplier regarding "Production of products in a safe and healthy work environment where the human rights of employees are protected and with proper consideration for stakeholders and the environment".
-We ask (manufacturing contractors) to comply.
+AEON is committed to safety and security for our customers.
+To this end, we believe that we must fulfill our social responsibilities in the manufacturing process, and in 200 AEON 3 we established our own AEON Supplier Code of Conduct (AEON Supplier Code of Conduct).
+AEON Supplier Code of Conduct has asked its suppliers to comply with the policy of "producing products in a safe and healthy work environment that guarantees a safe and healthy work environment that protects the human rights of employees and appropriately considers stakeholders and the environment."

-In March 2019, we revised Aeon Supplier Code of Conduct in response to changes in social issues.
-The content emphasizes that each organization in the supply chain requests the organization related to the company to respond.
-If each organization tackles these issues, it will lead to the manufacture of safe and secure products, and will also earn the trust and security of stakeholders.
+In March 2019, we revised AEON Supplier Code of Conduct.
+The revised code emphasizes that each organization in the supply chain must request that the organizations with which they have connections address these issues.
+If each organization addresses these issues, it will lead to the manufacture of safe and reliable products, and will also earn the trust and peace of mind of stakeholders.

 1. Laws and Regulations